Elize Ryd: Other collaborations

 In December 2016, Ryd once again joined the Raskasta Joulua tour for eight gigs in Finland.
 In March 2017, she joined the guitarist Gus G. for a few dates in Japan.

-In December 2017, Ryd joined the Raskasta Joulua tour for their tour in Finland.
-She is also featured on their song "Stjärnan i min hand".

-In December 2018, Ryd once again joined Raskasta Joulua on seven dates in Finland as part of their tour.
+In December 2017, Ryd again joined the Raskasta Joulua tour for their gigs in Finland and is featured on their song "Stjärnan i min hand".
+The next years, Ryd again joined the Raskasta Joulua tour for gigs in Finland with her taking part on seven dates in December 2018 and on eight dates in December 2019.

-In December 2019, Ryd joined another Raskasta Joulua tour for eight gigs in Finland.

 Ryd is featured on "Lucky Star" from the 2020 self-titled debut album of Amahiru, a musical project led by Frédéric Leclercq and Saki.
+In the studio album Hørizøns by Beyond the Black in 2020, Ryd was featured in the song "Wounded Healer".
 Ryd will also be featured on the new Mirka Rantanen's heavy metal project Circus Of Rock.